Free shipping in the contiguous US

 Can You See Pet Dander?

 You love your pet, but you're allergic to it.
-But what exactly is making you allergic, and can you see pet dander?
+So what to do?
+What exactly is making you allergic?
+Can you see pet dander?

 Pet dander allergen particles range in size from 2.5 to 10 microns.
 Some Cat dander particles are even smaller, ranging from 1 to 20 microns.
 This is much smaller than a grain of sand– for comparison, one grain of sand is about 70-90 microns in diameter.
 So, unless you have super, immaculate vision, you aren’t going to see pet dander allergens.
-What you are most likely seeing is pet hair, which can hold the small pet dander particles, but pet hair is not directly the source of pet dander.
+What you are most likely seeing is pet hair, which can hold small pet dander particles.
+Pet hair is not directly the source of pet dander.

 Now, what can you do about pet dander that you can’t see?
 Well, don’t fear; just because you can’t see it doesn’t mean you are out of luck.
-Here are three quick tips you can do:
+Here are two quick tips to try today:

 1. Use Allergen Spray; our minerals are designed to encapsulate and neutralize these small particles in the air and on hard surfaces like tabletops.

-2. Use an air filter and change it often.
-Make sure you purchase an HVAC filter that is MERV rated to filter pet dander.
+2. Use an air filter in your HVAC unit and change it often.
+Make sure you purchase an HVAC filter that is MERV-rated to filter pet dander.
 Caution: not all filters are the same.

 What is Pet Dander?